pschluet/aws-bedrock-llm-api/README.md

 Setup of an LLM API utilizing AWS Bedrock for predictions

 ## Setup & Deploy
+1. Rename `.env.example` to `.env`, and replace the variable values with your own values.
+1. Run the following commands

 ```
 npm install -g serverless
 npm install